Photo credits: - pierre bouyer

 Photo credits: – jeffrey blum

-This tranquil town lies by the edge of the Hudson River Valley, nourished with history and blended with a modern energy.
+This tranquil town lies by the edge of the Hudson River Valley, nourished with history and modern energy.

 Hit The Trails